henryiii/scipy-2020-bh/talk-proposal.md

 of the Boost libraries' Histogram in C++14 provided interesting and distribution and design challenges with useful solutions.
-This is meant to be a foundation that others can build on; in the [Scikit-HEP project][], a physicist friendly front-end "Hist" and a conversion package "Aghast" are being designed around boost-histogram.
+This is meant to be a foundation that others can build on; in the [Scikit-HEP project][], a physicist friendly front-end "Hist" and a conversion package "Aghast" are already being designed around boost-histogram.

-> 95 words.
+> 96 words.

 ## The Abstract